His Name Is Everywhere,

 The Spy Amongst Us

-White leaders on the civilized East Coast didn’t know from one week to the next what the people in the wilderness were thinking or doing.
+Colonial leaders on the civilized East Coast didn’t know from one week to the next what the people in the wilderness were thinking or doing.
 That’s where Montour was most valuable.
 He was a top notch spy.

 In 1755, he was again in Central Pennsylvania trying to learn which tribes and clans were heeding the French call for all-out war on British settlers.